AI in the Post-Davos 2026 Landscape

-This year, that alignment once again centered on artificial intelligence.
-What distinguished Davos 2026 however was a change in emphasis.
-Among many of the most influential builders and financiers of AI, discussion strayed from model benchmarks and new capabilities, and toward the greater question of deployment: whether grids, data centres, semiconductor supply, institutional preparedness and governance structures can scale quickly enough to support the systems being built.
+Among many of the most eminent builders and financiers of AI, discussion strayed from model benchmarks and new capabilities, and instead towards the greater question of deployment: whether grids, data centers, semiconductor supply, institutional preparedness and governance structures can scale fast enough to support the systems being built.

-Data Centres and the Shift to Infrastructure
+The Shift to Infrastructure

-When AI was primarily a research problem, the relevant actors were labs, universities, and a handful of well-capitalised startups.
-When it becomes an infrastructure problem — the actors switched.
-Utilities, sovereign wealth funds, semiconductor foundries, and anyone who controls land, water rights, or permitting authority are now as central to AI's trajectory as the engineers writing the code, or more accurately now refining the code that AI outputs.
+Today, utilities, sovereign wealth funds, semiconductor foundries, and anyone who controls land, water rights, or permitting authority are now just as central to AI’s trajectory as the engineers writing the code — or, more accurately, refining most of the code that AI itself now outputs.

 Overreaching Value Distribution

-Most optimistic growth projections were accompanied by an implicit caveat: productivity gains from AI are not just a bonus, but a requirement.
-The emerging consensus was not just that AI can generate a tremendous surplus in economic value, but that it must do so in ways that are visible, measurable, and broadly distributed.
+The emerging consensus was not just that AI can generate a tremendous surplus in economic value, but that it must do so in ways that are measurable, and broadly distributed.

 Otherwise, the industry risks losing the societal mandate to continue scaling.
-Satya Nadella articulated this most directly, nonetheless the concern was broadly raised: if the benefits of AI accrue primarily to technology firms while the costs like energy consumption, environmental strain, and labor displacement — are externalized across communities and public systems, political but mostly public tolerance for continued expansion will continue to erode to much greater levels.
+Satya Nadella articulated this most directly, nonetheless the concern was broadly raised: if the benefits of AI accrue primarily to technology firms while the costs like energy consumption, environmental strain, and labor displacement — are externalized across communities and public systems, political but mostly public tolerance for continued expansion will continue to erode to even greater levels.

 “The zeitgeist is a little bit about the admiration for AI in its abstract form or as technology.
 But I think we, as a global community, have to get to a point where we are using it to do something that changes the outcomes of people and communities and countries and industries,” Nadella said.
 “Otherwise, I don’t think this makes much sense, right?
 In fact, I would say we will quickly lose even the social permission to actually take something like energy, which is a scarce resource, and use it to generate these tokens, if these tokens are not improving health outcomes, education outcomes, public sector efficiency, private sector competitiveness across all sectors, small and large.
 And that, to me, is ultimately the goal.” — Satya Nadella

-On data centres the resource consumption has moved well beyond an environmental footnote.
 According to the International Energy Agency (IEA), global electricity demand from data centres is projected to more than double later this decade, reaching approximately 945 terawatt-hours — slightly more than Japan's entire current annual electricity consumption.
-In advanced economies specifically, data centres are projected to account for more than 20% of all electricity demand growth by 2030.

-Beyond electricity, the water demands of data centre cooling introduce a compounding pressure, driven by the substantial thermal output of high-performance AI processors.
 This is particularly acute in regions already navigating freshwater scarcity.
 AI data centres reportedly use more water in a year now than the amount of bottled water people drink globally annually.

-While some estimates suggest that data centre water consumption may rival or exceed major categories of global water use, such comparisons should be treated with scepticism.
+While some estimates suggest that data centre water consumption may rival or exceed major categories of global water use, such comparisons should also be treated with scepticism.
 Reliable quantification remains difficult, as many technology companies do not publicly disclose detailed water usage specific to their AI operations.

 But for instance, a typical conversation with an LLM like ChatGPT (10-50 queries) can use up to 50 millilitres of fresh water, roughly one water bottle.
 One can then only imagine how many millions upon millions of gallons of water are used by the day.
-Then with new data centre projects being announced every week (the US alone has over 4000 AI data centres and counting), and then with many hundreds of data centres under construction around the world momentarily, one can conceive the statistics underway for 2030.

-the environmental costs of data-centre growth not only relates to water consumption, but pollution in water systems as well, especially where wastewater handling is poorly controlled.
 Nitrogen compounds such as nitrates are highly soluble and can move readily through local water supplies, farmland and groundwater.
 Nitrates however are not inherently harmful in every context, as they occur naturally in soil and vegetables, and can support nitric-oxide production in the body.
 High concentrations in contaminated water though raise a different set of concerns.

 Under certain conditions in the body, they contribute to the formation of carcinogenic and teratogenic N-nitroso compounds, where their spread through wastewater can inflict broader risks on both public health and agricultural ecosystems.

-More extensively, the chemical implication associated with large cooling systems is not limited to nitrates.
 Depending on the design of the facility and its water-treatment systems, cooling operations can also involve biocides, PFAS, heavy metals, corrosion inhibitors, antiscalants, antifouling agents, and glycols used in heat-transfer and freeze-protection systems.
-Some of these substances are necessary for operational reliability, but if discharge, blowdown, leakage, or wastewater handling are poorly managed, they can introduce many more risks.

 You cannot build megastructures of this scale and simultaneously argue that their environmental and social footprint is a secondary concern.
 The leaders who understood this at Davos were the ones at least making the more credible case — insisting that the benefits must grow large and diffuse enough to justify them.